MAXI-CoberLEG Operational Group: Maximizing the benefits of cover crops through winter legume species selection and crop management

 - T 3.6.- Evaluate the development of soil microbiota in macroplot trials

-- ACT 4.- HEALTHIER DIETS FROM THE USE OF VEGETABLE COVERS IN CITRUS FRUITS
+- ACT 4.- HEALTHIER DIETS FROM THE USE OF VEGETABLE COVERS IN CITRUS

-- T 4.4.- Study the interaction between plant cover (biological control, soil quality and health, and microbiota) with fruit quality.
+- T 4.4.- Study the interaction between plant cover (biological control, soil quality and health, and microbiota) with fruit quality

-Conservation agriculture is based on agronomic practices that manage agricultural soil by altering its composition, structure and biodiversity as little as possible, and by reducing its erosion and degradation.
-It seeks to conserve soil and appears as an alternative to conventional agriculture, which is aggressive in its work on the soil.
+Conservation agriculture is based on agronomic practices that manage agricultural soil by minimally altering its composition, structure, and biodiversity, and by reducing erosion and degradation.
+It pursues soil conservation and appears as an alternative to conventional agriculture, which uses aggressive tillage.
+The shift toward sophisticated techniques offers numerous environmental advantages, such as direct seeding (no tillage), conservation tillage (reduced, without turning over, without or only partially incorporating crop residues), and the establishment of plant cover between rows.

 - Establish protocols based on quantitative evidence to improve fruit yield and quality using sustainable management practices in citrus crops.